 The CFP should include information you've pinned down as definite, and should be vague on other things that are not yet determined.
 As a minimum, it should have an overview of the intent of the session, the intended topic areas, and submission instructions and deadlines.
 It should be created as a stand-alone document with all contact information fully specified (i.e. don't just point people to the web page for details).

-- Decide what restrictions you will place on student authors: i.e. all authors must be
+- Decide what restrictions you will place on student authors, and how this might relate to submission types/tracks: e.g., all authors must be

 - (b) PhD only, Master's and PhD, all university students, any student

 - Decide whether you will ask for proof of student status with the submission.